-Emission: Pollution discharged into the atmosphere from smokestacks, other vents, and surface areas of commercial or industrial facilities; from residential chimneys; and from motor vehicle, locomotive, or aircraft exhausts.
+Emission: Pollution discharged into the atmosphere from smokestacks, other vents, and surface areas of commercial or industrial facilities; from residential chimneys; and from a motor vehicle, locomotive, or aircraft exhausts.

 Emission Cap: A limit designed to prevent projected growth in emissions from existing and future stationary sources from eroding any mandated reductions.
 Generally, such provisions require that any emission growth from facilities under the restrictions be offset by equivalent reductions at other facilities under the same cap.

 Emission Control Equipment (Wheelabrator): A category of equipment used at waste-to-energy facilities to meet emission standards and generate reports required by agency regulators.

 Emission Factor: The relationship between the amount of pollution produced and the amount of raw material processed.
 For example, an emission factor for a blast furnace making iron would be the number of pounds of particulates per ton of raw materials.